 The relevance of improving existing and developing new technologies for obtaining low molecular weight collagen is obvious.
 Marine collagens can be processed using the same processing techniques as mammalian collagens.
 However, due to some differences in their properties, new technologies may require some tweaking to further improve the properties of the resulting collagen hydrolysates [24].

-Nagai and Sazuki used skin, bones, and fins to produce type 1 collagen using butyl alcohol as an extraction solvent.
+Nagai and Suzuki used skin, bones, and fins to produce type 1 collagen using butyl alcohol as an extraction solvent.
 The yield of collagen was 51.4%, 42.3% and 5.2%, respectively [25].

 In another Nagai [26] study, cuttlefish skin was extracted with acetic acid, yielding 2% collagen on a dry weight basis.
 It follows from this that the nature of the solvent significantly affects the yield of collagen.

-Duan, Liu reported the extraction of collagen from the fins, scales, skin, bones, swim bladders of bighead carp using acetic acid.
-The collagen content was 5.1%, 2.7%, 60.3%, 2.9%, 59%, respectively.
+Liu reported the extraction of collagen from the fins, scales, skin, bones, swim bladders of bighead carp using acetic acid.
+The collagen content was 5.1%, 2.7%, 60.3%, 2.9%, 59%, respectively [39].

 The yield of collagen obtained from various skin sources varies depending on the extraction methods used [27].

-There are several publications describing the properties of fish skin collagen hy- drolysates, and even fewer studies have been conducted on the characterization of hy- drolysates derived from pepsin-soluble collagen of marine origin.
+There are several publications describing the properties of fish skin collagen hydrolysates, and even fewer studies have been conducted on the characterization of hydrolysates derived from pepsin-soluble collagen of marine origin.

 It is obvious that the development of a technology for the hydrolysis of collagen- containing fish processing waste, which makes it possible to obtain a product with a given MWD, a valuable amino acid composition, a controlled degree of hydrolysis without harmful impurities and a negative impact on the environment, is an important fundamental and applied task.